Leonardo-Boss/suckless-site/dwm.suckless.org/patches/keymodes.md

 There are two different patches:

  * keymodes: the minimal patch
  * vim-keymodes: This patch tries to emulate the key bindings of Vim.
-Therefor it includes additional functions, which depend on the [flextile patch](../flextile).
+Therefor it includes additional functions, which depend on the [flextile patch](./flextile).

 ## Configuration ##

  (1) Download the favoured patch and apply it according to the [general instructions](.).
-If you choose vim-keymodes you will have to apply the flextile patch first.
+If you choose vim-keymodes you will have to apply the [flextile patch](./flextile) first.

  (2) Transfer the changes made by the patch in 'config.def.h' to your 'config.h', if needed; please see the patch file for details.

- (3) Verify the following lines in the aforementioned arrays:
+ (3) Verify the following lines in the aforementioned arrays.
+The entries in the `cmdkeys` array are defined like those in the original `keys` array of dwm and take precedence over the key bindings defined in the `commands` array.
+The modifier and keysym definitions in the `commands` array are themselves arrays with four entries, whereas the first entry in the modifier array corresponds to the first entry in the keysym array and so forth.

      static Key keys[] = {
          /* modifier             key                 function       argument */